Richard Askew, BA (Hons.), PGDip., MBACP | Individuals & Couples

 Training, qualifications & experience

-I have been practicing for eight years and have an established clinic in Central Hove.
+I have been practicing for nine years and have an established clinic in Central Hove.

 Previously, I have worked as a counsellor with:

 The Fed Centre for Independent Living, working with clients affected by physical disability, mental health problems, learning disabilities, chronic health conditions, and sensory impairment.

 Patched, a Brighton-based organisation supporting individuals and families affected by substance misuse.

 The Foyer (Crawley), an organisation providing support to young people who have lived unsettled lives.

 I have been employed as a trainer on a counselling diploma course in Brighton, teaching theory, helping trainees develop their counselling practice, and facilitating personal development groups.

 Prior to counselling, I spent five years working in the Public Sector and Community & Voluntary Sector, supporting vulnerable adults and their families to live independently in the community.
 I decided to retrain as a counsellor having experienced the benefits of therapy myself.